Seek Returns logo

 0.00%

-With a Dividend Yield of 6.15%, TEF offers a more attractive income stream than most of its peers in the Telecommunications Services industry, signaling a strong commitment to shareholder returns.
+With a Dividend Yield of 6.89%, TEF offers a more attractive income stream than most of its peers in the Diversified Telecommunication Services industry, signaling a strong commitment to shareholder returns.

-AMX vs. TEF: A comparison of their Dividend Yield against the Telecommunications Services industry benchmark.
+AMX vs. TEF: A comparison of their Dividend Yield (TTM) against their respective Wireless Telecommunication Services and Diversified Telecommunication Services industry benchmarks.

 AMX